digitalservicebund/digitalcheck-dito/doc/adr/0023-components-in-props-and-use-of-children.md

 - **Complex nesting**: Passing structured props for subcomponents results in complex prop trees and deeply nested configurations.
 - **Unintended resource file structures**: To match nested prop expectations, developers create similarly nested resource objects, although this was never the intention.

-Therefore, we considered using a mix of the **Compound Component** and **Components in Props** patterns.

-In the **Compound Component** pattern, a parent component exposes child components as static properties.
-The parent manages shared state and context, while the children can consume this context, enabling flexible and expressive composition.
+Therefore, we considered using **Components in Props** and **Children**.
+Props for child components are only used for simple types like `strings` or `numbers`.
+We do not want to have objects for child components in props.

 In the **Components in Props** pattern, we directly pass child components into props to avoid deep prop nesting.